 Now, Thornhill Dewitt is using his own words for a solo exhibition of brand new artworks (yes, using the same Gothic font) but this time, on American flags.
 The exhibition, 29 Flags, opening at Eighteen Gallery in Copenhagen on October 13 sees Thornhill Dewitt take some of the most horrific murders in US history and write them into poetic phrases onto 29 American flags.
-There's references to John F. Kennedy and OJ Simpson, the Manson Family and Richard Ramirez.
+There's references to John F. Kennedy and OJ Simpson, the Manson Family, and Richard Ramirez.

-One of Thornhill Dewitt's flags in the show reads: "Magic bullet, grassy knoll, they're going to kill us all," in reference to John F. Kennedy's death in 1963, while another flag says: "If the glove does not fit, you must acquit," in reference to OJ Simpson's lawyer Johnnie Cochran in 1995 who claimed the gloves found at the scene of the murder didn't fit Simpson's hands.
-"All of these events held an equal fascination for me at one time or another," he remarks.
-The show also features flags in reference to former Los Angeles police officer Christopher Dorner who went on a killing spree in 2013 and Heaven's Gate, the UFO-obsessed religious group in San Diego that committed a mass suicide in 1997.
+One of Thornhill Dewitt's flags in the show reads: "Magic bullet, grassy knoll, they're going to kill us all," in reference to John F. Kennedy's death in 1963, while another flag says: "If the glove does not fit, you must acquit," in reference to OJ Simpson's lawyer Johnnie Cochran, who in 1995 who claimed the gloves found at the scene of the murder didn't fit Simpson's hands.
+"All of these events held an equal fascination for me at one time or another," Thornhill Dewitt remarks.
+The show also features flags in reference to former Los Angeles police officer Christopher Dorner, who went on a killing spree in 2013, and Heaven's Gate, the UFO-obsessed religious group in San Diego that committed a mass suicide in 1997.

 But Thornhill Dewitt claims he isn't into conspiracy theories.
-"Some people get pretty focused on whether or not jet fuel can melt steel beams or if the moon landing was filmed in a Hollywood studio," he said.
+"Some people get pretty focused on whether or not jet fuel can melt steel beams or if the moon landing was filmed in a Hollywood studio," he says.
 "I think I'm more concerned with day to day life and my immediate family to worry about being lied to by strangers."

 Could the words on the flags be seen as a weapon?
-"I love words," said Thornhill Dewitt.
+"I love words," says Thornhill Dewitt.
 "I don't think I'm using them as a weapon.
 Clear use of words and language is the best way to communicate and life is about communication more than anything.
 The cultural language is changing more rapidly now than ever.
 I need words to continue to learn that language."

 In many ways, Thornhill Dewitt's work is distinguishable by the Gothic font — his recent art works shown at Human Resources in L.A. featured black sweaters emblazoned with phrases citing stars who died tragically, like Whitney Houston and Michael Jackson.

 One has to wonder why Thornhill Dewitt continually uses the Gothic font, despite it being so closely tied to Kanye nowadays.
 Could it have lost its initial meaning for its association to another artist?
-"I have used it because I love it, it's important in my work so far because it's recogniSable," he remarks.
+"I have used it because I love it, it's important in my work so far because it's recognizable," he remarks.
 "That said, I don't feel precious or protective of it.
 I don't have any intention of claiming ownership of it or using it forever.
 It's just one part of a larger body."

-"There is plenty about the human condition that is vulgar, but I find the vulgarity to have its own kind of beauty," he suggest.
+"There is plenty about the human condition that is vulgar, but I find the vulgarity to have its own kind of beauty," he suggests.
 "And life is beautiful if you can see it and appreciate it.
 The less I am able to think about myself and the more I'm able to interact with the world around me, the more I can enjoy my time above ground."

 Text Nadja Sayej